Joy of Cooking (band): Joy of Cooking

 A fourth album, Same Old Song And Dance (1973), was never released, although certain songs were included on American Originals.

+A Capitol Records cassette-only release from 1990, Best Of Joy Of Cooking, features a cover of the 1924 Ma Rainey song "Walkin' Blues" that is unavailable elsewhere.

 Capitol also issued a 7-inch single of the song "Brownsville" (with B-side "Only Time Will Tell Me") in 1971.
+The single release was a 2:25 edit of the 5:50 album cut that altered the title from "Brownsville/Mockingbird" to "Brownsville" and did not contain the "Mockingbird" segment that closes the song.
+"Brownsville" reached number 66 on the Billboard Hot 100 chart, becoming Joy Of Cooking's only hit single.

 A compilation of previously unreleased tracks, Back to Your Heart, was issued on the independent NJOY label in 2007.
 The double-CD album includes a set of live music, the first such release by the band.

 In 2016, a triple CD live album was released on Shady Grove, Curiosities From The San Francisco Underground Volume One.
 Disc 1 was by Joy of Cooking, Disc 2 by Grateful Dead and Disc 3 by It's A Beautiful Day.
 All live tracks were previously unreleased.

 Toni & Terry

 Garthwaite and Brown each had solo careers after Joy of Cooking disbanded, but they also worked together again as a duo named Toni & Terry.
 Their album, Cross Country, was issued by Capitol in 1973, followed by The Joy in 1977.